Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 type: docs

 description: >
-  The different modes available while executing a test using the MasterController.
+  How to configure and execute tests using the MasterController.
 ---

 Running a load test consists of two steps: